 Eve lives in her beloved hometown of San Francisco and enjoys surfing, cooking and getting lost in nature.
 You can learn more at eveekman.com.

-Chris comes from a multi-faceted background, with experience in management and web development.
-As an entrepreneurial spirit, Chris has a passion for building business.
-He also enjoys music, mixed martial arts, and the thrill of the human condition.
+Chris comes from a multi-faceted background, with experience in information technology, management and web development.
+He graduated from Shenandoah University with a BA in Interdisciplinary Studies.
+As an entrepreneurial spirit, Chris has a passion for building businesses.
+He believes in the importance of connection among all human beings, and welcomes the opportunity to connect with others and himself through exercise, meditation, and music.